-There is a small performance overhead when statistics reporting is enabled; the smaller the time interval specified, the larger the performance overhead.
+The broker incurs a small performance overhead when statistics reporting is enabled; the smaller the time interval specified, the larger the performance overhead.

 WebSphere MQ Publish/Subscribe

 WebSphere MQ Publish/Subscribe provides publish/subscribe application support for WebSphere MQ applications.